 I graduated in Visual Arts Hon. majoring in painting, drawing and minor in photography.
-In 1996, after practicing for a few years, I set up my business in freelance scenic art for theatre and film.
+In 1996, after practising for a few years, I set up my business in freelance scenic art for theatre and film.
 Then I progressed into painted finishes in commercial and private properties, furniture and restoration.
 Seven years ago, I kickstarted my personal art practice again, with life drawing and photography, and now painting.
-Also, in this last seven years, I became my mother’s primary carer.
+Also, in these last seven years, I became my mother’s primary carer.
 For three of those years, my mother has been living with vascular dementia.

 Together, we have used art as a well being and quality of life booster.
 This encourages and enables Mum to have independent discussions and contributions, and make art/craft.